blinqas/keystone-test/docs/pages/docs/guides/cli.md

 Commands
-  dev           start the project in development mode (default) postinstall   generate client APIs and types (optional) build         build the project (must be done before using start) start         start the project in production mode
+  dev           start the project in development mode (default) postinstall   build the project (for development, optional) build         build the project (required by \`keystone start\`) start         start the project prisma        run Prisma CLI commands safely telemetry     sets telemetry preference (enable/disable/status)
 {% if $nextRelease %}

-  migrate       setup and run database migrations
+Options
+  --fix (postinstall) @deprecated
+    do build the graphql or prisma schemas, don't validate them

+  --frozen (build)
+    don't build the graphql or prisma schemas, only validate them

+  --no-db-push (dev)
+    don't push any updates of your Prisma schema to your database

+  --no-prisma (build, dev)
+    don't build or validate the prisma schema

+  --no-server (dev)
+    don't start the express server

+  --no-ui (build, dev, start)
+    don't build and serve the AdminUI

+  --with-migrations (start)
+    trigger prisma to run migrations as part of startup
 {% /if %}
-  prisma        run Prisma CLI commands safely telemetry     sets telemetry preference (enable/disable/status)

 ```

 {% hint kind="tip" %}